 We have cultivated a strong culture of critical reflection and continuous learning.
 Educators regularly speak at professional conferences, including the Early Childhood Australia Conference, Aboriginal Early Childhood Conference, ECEEN conference and Nature Play conference.

-Su Garrett has a Bachelor of Arts (Human Movement Studies), Advanced Diploma in Accounting, Certificate III in Children’s Services and is currently studying an Advanced Diploma in Community Sector Management.
+Su Garrett has a Bachelor of Arts (Human Movement Studies), Advanced Diploma in Accounting, Certificate III in Children’s Services and an Advanced Diploma in Community Sector Management.

 “It is my goal to provide a learning environment where: